Shapa7276/shapatest/content/posts/XMPP_Traffic.md

 ## Step 4

-Now we have all DNS request redirected to our kali machine  we need to relay the XMPP messages on port 5222 using [mitm_relay](https://github.com/jrmdev/mitm_relay) which intercept and modify non-HTTP protocols through Burp & others with support for SSL and STARTTLS interception
+Now we have all DNS request redirected  from "xmppexampleserver.com" to our kali machine  we will need to relay the XMPP messages on port 5222 to burp suite

+For that we will use [mitm_relay](https://github.com/jrmdev/mitm_relay) which intercept non-HTTP protocols through Burp i.e proxy tools

+Run below command

 ```